 debt collectors and credit management agencies

-third parties in connection with the potential assignment of debts, security for credit or purchase of an interest in L&H other
+third parties in connection with the potential assignment of debts, security for credit or purchase of an interest in L&H

-third parties where required or authorised by law
+other third parties where required or authorised by law

 CRBs may include the information we provide them in reports provided to other credit providers, to assist them in assessing your credit-worthiness.
-If you fail to meet your payment obligations in relation to consumer credit or if you commit a serious credit infringement, we may be entitled to disclose this to the relevant CRBs.

 5.6 The CRBs we use